Please ensure Javascript is enabled for purposes of website accessibility

 These neurological tests and procedures are thought to help reliably diagnose myelopathy.
 However, some argue that ordering too many tests can be costly and unnecessary since most test results won’t change how the patient is treated.

-In addition, if symptoms are clear, it can be more effective to begin treatment rather than order numerous tests simply.
-This approach will usually reduce costs as well as limit delays on treatment plans for gradual slow progressions in mobility and other symptoms associated with myelopathy.
+In addition, if symptoms are clear, it can be more effective to begin treatment rather than order numerous tests.
+This approach will usually reduce costs as well as limit delays on treatment plans for gradual, slow progressions in mobility and other symptoms associated with myelopathy.

 Treatment Options for Myelopathy